ebranlard/config/Win/BETTER_WINDOWS.md

 # Windows Config:

+## TaskBar Config:
+Right click on task bar:
+- unlock
+- Use small buttons
+- Never combine

-## TaskBar with quickLaunch
+## Add QuickLaunch to TaskBar
 Right-click the taskbar and select Toolbars-->New Toolbar.
 (default Quick Launch is at: User\AppData\Roaming\Microsoft\Internet Explorer\Quick Launch)

 ## Disable Full path in title bar (and hence task bar) for Explorer
 Folder Options>View> Uncheck "Display the full path in the title bar"

-# Git
-git config core.autocrlf true

-# Vim
+# WinSplit Revolution
-edit the file _vimrc to remove the source mswin and behave mswin line

-help runtimepath
+Configuration is stored in:
+"C:\Users\ebra\AppData\Roaming\Winsplit Revolution\"

 # HotKeys